 • Cost of an EV comparable to a mid-range ICE vehicle: $50,000.
 Costs of adding an EV charging station is variable and depends on proximity to electric panel and having a circuit available for a 220 line.
 This can cost low hundreds to low thousands of dollars.

-The cost of these alterations to your home, not including the purchase of an EV, could readily reach $50,000.
+The cost of these alterations to your home, not including the purchase of an EV, could reach $50,000.
 Throw in an EV and we are at $100+k.
-How sustainable is this for the general population, when the same newspaper tells us inflation is out of control and everyone is struggling financially?
+How sustainable is this for the general population, when the same newspaper tells us everyone is struggling financially?
 How much sunk lifetime energy and emissions costs of old appliances are thrown away?

-Maybe you get a 5-10% subsidy in the form of the government giving your future tax money back to you today.
+Maybe you get a 5-10% subsidy with the government giving your future tax money back to you today.

 I suspect she is a very nice person, very talented at what she does and is a good reporter, but per her own web page, she appears to fly back and forth between Europe and the US frequently and likely enjoys dual citizenship privileges.
 She refers to herself in her Twitter bio as a “world citizen”.